GREEK LOVE IN EUROPE IN THE 5TH TO 17TH CENTURIES

 It was the beginning of the unraveling of this assumption that distinguishes the middle period from the modern, for the consequent cultural change, though subtler and much less sudden, was in the end just as injurious to the practise of Greek love as the adoption of Christianity had been.

-In Shakespeare's Boyfriend and Sonnet XX, J. Z. Eglinton presents the arguments for believing that the boy for whom Shakespeare professed his love in that sonnet was one of his boy actors.
+In The Portrait of Mr. W.H. and Shakespeare's Boyfriend and Sonnet XX, Oscar Wilde and J. Z. Eglinton respectively present the arguments for believing that the boy for whom Shakespeare professed his love in that sonnet was one of his boy actors, while differing on which one.

 Shakespeare's Boy Actors and Forbidden Discourse by M. Teare-Williams is a thorough and scholarly study, hitherto unpublished, of the female roles in Shakespeare’s comedies played by boys, showing how for full effect Shakespeare relied on his audience’s appreciation of the pervasive though subtle erotic tension between boys and men